 But there is something else.
 Something I think I unconsciously let go off a long time ago.
-As if I already knew that sticking my neck out as a mistress, inevitably meant that I longed for more privacy in other areas.
+As if I already knew that standing up as a mistress, inevitably meant that I longed for more privacy in other areas.

 I will no longer be writing diaries or erotica;

 which has been my most important work since 2006.

 I made this choice unconsciously.
 I can see that now, looking back on my last projects.